ccm-bioinfo/Camda25_gut/README.md

 - **Taxonomic Profiles:** Including health predictions from existing indices (Shannon Entropy, GMHI, and hiPCA).
 - **Functional Profiles:** Detailing the microbial functions present in each sample.

+Additionally we were provided with an additional dataset containing samples from 35 patients.
+The task is to explore the dataset and classify the patients into two groups: healthy controls and COVID-19 patients.

+Each patient has two samples:
+1. Sample from the day of admission.
+2. The last sample from the ward stay.

+The main objective of this challenge is to identify the healthy controls among the patients based on the provided dataset.

 ## Project Objectives

 Our primary objectives for this challenge were to: